Pan Seared Salmon

 After a few scrapes, voila, no more scales.
 You can tell they’re gone because the skin has a netting pattern to it:

-If needed, give the salmon a quick rinse to remove the scales, or just brush them off.
+If needed, give the fish a quick rinse to remove the scales, or just brush them off.

-Regardless of whether or not you rinse the fish, dry the salmon very well with paper towels.
-Water is the enemy of a good crisp sear.
+Regardless of whether or not you rinse the fish, dry the exterior very well with paper towels.
+Water is the enemy of a good crispy sear.

 If the pan is hot enough, the fish won’t stick anyway.
-Literally I can pick the fish filet up with a pair of tongs because it’s so un-stuck to the pan.
+Literally I can pick the entire filet up with a pair of tongs because it’s so un-stuck to the pan.

-Also, pick a pan that’s fairly close in size to the piece of fish, then preheat for about 3-5 minutes (3 minutes for gas stoves, 5 for electric).
+Also, select a pan that’s fairly close in size to the piece of fish, then preheat for about 3-5 minutes (3 minutes for gas stoves, 5 for electric).

-Once the pan is heated and you’re ready to cook, dab one last time for any excess moisture on the skin:
+Once the pan is pre-heated and you’re ready to cook, dab the exterior one last time for any excess moisture on the outside:

-Then, season the fish skin with a good pinch of salt (no pepper on the skin, it will burn):
+Then, season the fish skin with a good pinch of kosher salt at the last moment, right before you add it to the pan.

 Add oil to coat the bottom of the skillet, and note that it should be shimmering, but not smoking violently.
 If it’s smoking like crazy, turn the heat down slightly.

 Take your piece of fish and test it by touching the very end of it to the pan.
-If it makes that hissing sizzling noise, that means the pan is sufficiently hot.
+If it makes a hissing sizzling noise, that means the pan is sufficiently hot.

-Once the salmon is cooked most of the way, I flip it over to give it a brief “kiss” on the other side, cooking for about 15-30 seconds:
+Once the salmon is cooked most of the way (you can see this below), I flip the individual fillets over to give them a brief “kiss” on the other side, cooking for about 15-30 seconds:

-If the pan was hot enough when adding the fish, you should have no issue getting the salmon off the skillet, but I like to use this turner to get under it and keep the salmon held together in a nice piece.
+If the pan was hot enough when adding the fish, you should have no issue getting the salmon off the skillet, but I like to use this razor thin turner to get under it and keep the salmon held together in a nice piece.
+A fish spatula would also work well.

-When removing the salmon from the skillet, plate it with the skin side up, so the skin retains its crispiness and keeps from getting soggy:
+When removing the fish from the skillet, plate it with the skin side up, so the skin retains its crispiness and keeps from getting soggy.
+Plus, that way you get to admire that perfect golden crust!

 Seared Scallops are another one of my favorite seafoods to make at home, as it’s crazy easy and much cheaper than the restaurant.